susisu/effectful/README.md

   });
 }

 // 3.
-Write computations using generators
+Write computations using generators.

 function* getNumber(name: string): Eff<"env" | "exn", number> {
-  const value = yield* env(name);
+  // use `yield*` to perform effects / compose computations const value = yield* env(name);
   if (value === undefined) {
     yield* exn(new Error(`${name} is not defined`));